sh3ee3sh/DmCDECoalescedEdits/README.md

 now you should have our new coalesced bin

-replace it in your unpacked game files and repack your game
+replace it in your unpacked game files and repack your game and enjoy!